 At the end of 1873 Frederick was elected Treasurer of the Newark Beer Brewers' Union.

 In June, 1880 the family was living at 425 Springfield Avenue, Newark, Essex County, New Jersey.
 Frederick's son Ernest was employed as a clerk in the brewery.
 Charles, Laura, Oscar and Anna were attending school.
-Lena was not living with the family, and had presumably left home some time before this.
+Lina was not living with the family, and had presumably left home some time before this.

 At the end of September, 1881, Frederick, described as a well-known brewer who had been in business many years, owned in addition to the brewery property at the corner of Springfield Avenue and Magnolia Street, Newark, four houses adjoining and other real estate.
-His business was not doing well, however, having "been running behind for some time past."
-In that month his business failed, and he "placed his affairs in the hands of his creditors for a compromise."
-When his creditors met his liabilities were stated to be $38,000, nominal assets, $21,000, and actual assests, $19,000.
+His business was not doing well, however, having “been running behind for some time past.”
+In that month his business failed, and he “placed his affairs in the hands of his creditors for a compromise.”
+When his creditors met his liabilities were stated to be $38,000, nominal assets, $21,000, and actual assets, $19,000.
 His real estate, all heavily mortgaged and considered to have no equity, was not included in the assessment.
 The principal creditors reportedly accepted an offer to pay 50 cents on the dollar, in notes to come due at four, six, nine, twelve, and eighteen months, and as a result his business was expected to be continued as it had been previously.
 Less than a month later he made an assignment to a certain James F. Bond.

 Frederick's daughter Anna presumably had this bankruptcy in mind when she wrote in 1948 that "they say we were rich one time but others in ... fathers friends did him well to make him poor."

 Most of the children left home between 1880 and 1900.
-Because Anna had been left motherless by Lizetta's death Lena, who had married and was living in Newark, took her in some time after June, 1880, and raised her.
+Because Anna had been left motherless by Lizetta's death Lina, who had married and was living in Newark, took her in some time after June, 1880, and raised her.
 Ernest married, lost his family through tragedy, and disappeared from the knowledge of his father and siblings in a train wreck about 1890.
 Charles left home by 1895, and Margaret, Matilda, Laura and Oscar also left before 1900.

-Frederick married (second), about 1890, Magdalena ------ ------.
-She was born October --, 1863, in Germany, the daughter of ------ ------ ------ and ------ (------) ------.
+Frederick married (second), about 1890, Magdalena — (Lena).
+She was born October –, 1863, in Germany, the daughter of — — and — (—) —.
 She came to America in 1868, at about age five, presumably in the company of her parents.

 Children:

-1. Elsa E----- Traudt (Elsie), born December --, 1893 in ------, New Jersey.
+1. Elsa E— Traudt (Elsie), born December –, 1893 in —, New Jersey.

 In 1900 the family lived in a rented house at 499 Warren Street, Newark, Essex County, New Jersey.
 Frederick's occupation was given as park inspector, and that of his wife as grocer.

-Frederick died February 17, 1916, aged 85.
-At that time he resided in a house at 366 South 19th Street, Newark.
-His funeral was held February 21, 1916.
-He was buried in the Traudt family section of the Woodland Cemetery (first incorporated as West Newark Cemetery in 1855), where most of his children were later buried as well.
-His daughter Anna, in a letter of June 29, 1948, described it as "large with a high shaft in the middle with Traudt on."
-The graves were apparently raised, and the cemetary later wanted to flatten them, "but Aunt Laura wouldn't allow it."
-After Maggie died, sometime prior to Anna's letter, the cemetery levelled them anyway, leaving only the footstones.
+His daughter Anna, in a letter of June 29, 1948, described it as “large with a high shaft in the middle with Traudt on.”
+The graves were apparently raised, and the cemetary later wanted to flatten them, “but Aunt Laura wouldn't allow it.”
+After Maggie died, sometime prior to Anna's letter, the cemetery leveled them anyway, leaving only the footstones.
 Since the 1960s the cemetery has suffered from vandalism and neglect, but the Traudt obelisk still stands, and near it Frederick's grave marker, with the following inscription:

 Magdalena, listed as Frederick's widow, was still living in the 19th Street house later in 1916.
 Their daughter Elsa lived with her as a boarder and was working as a stenographer at #808, 31 Clinton.

-From May 21, 2004 revision.
+From 8/6/2012 revision.